Parenting

 4. Watch It Go

-By learning to embrace and walk through their emotions children will learn that while emotions and feelings are valid and we can learn from them, they are temporary.
+By learning to embrace and walk through their emotions, children will learn that while emotions and feelings are valid and we can learn from them, they are temporary.
 They will pass.

 Emotions have a beginning, a middle, and an end.
-Emily and Amelia Nagoski, authors of Burnout: Solve your Stress Cycle, compare emotions to tunnels -- 'If you go all the way through them you get to the light at the end.
+Emily and Amelia Nagoski, authors of Burnout: Solve your Stress Cycle, compare emotions to tunnels -- 'If you go all the way through them, you get to the light at the end.
 Exhaustion happens when we get stuck in an emotion.'

-Just as identifying and embracing an emotion was important before, releasing the emotion and distancing yourself from it is now critical.
 Without doing this we are prone to brooding and over-identifying with an emotion which is just as detrimental as bottling an emotion.

 5. Walk Your Why

 David would say neither.
-She'd suggest a conversation around the 'why'.
-Why is jumping off the high diving board important and how does it align with their goals or values?
+She'd suggest a conversation around the 'why.'
+Why is jumping off the high diving board important, and how does it align with their goals or values?

 Final Thoughts